Tomlin Orders: When Are They Used?

 You can prevent a CCJ from being visible on the public Register of Judgements by paying the fees off within one month.
 You can then apply for a certificate of cancellation from the court, preventing the CCJ from appearing on the register.

-If you cannot pay the total amount within one month of the judgement, the CCJ will be visible on the public register.
+If you cannot pay the total amount within one month of the judgment, the CCJ will be visible on the public register.
 This will be accessible to your employers and anyone else who wishes to view it.

 I need help with a Tomlin order..My solicitor has given me falsified documents...